pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 ## Background

-TiDB auto-increment will cache a batch values by default in each instance to ensure better performance, which means auto-increment only guarantee the uniqueness under a multi-tidb-node cluster.
+TiDB auto-increment will cache a batch values by default in each instance to ensure better performance, which means auto-increment only guarantees the uniqueness under a multi-tidb-node cluster.
 This kind of cache mode is uncontrollable and implicit in auto-increment.

 But in sequence, we take it open.
 Users can specify whether to use cache mode or not, what the cache size should be, what's the min and max of the range like and so on.
 This factors make sequence more flexible, controllable and easy to use.

 ## Syntax and Semantics

-TiDB sequence is borrowed from MariaDB, which is also close to DB2 because DB2 is similar to MariaDB regarding the Sequence syntax.
+TiDB sequence is borrowed from MariaDB, which is also close to DB2 because DB2 is similar to MariaDB regarding to the Sequence syntax.

 create sequence statement: